 'We are not makers of history.
 We are made by history' - Martin Luther King

-At MHA, we aim to establish, develop and nurture in the children a love for learning about history.
+At Mount Hawke Academy, we aim to establish, develop and nurture in the children a love for learning about history.
 We do this through our motivating and varied curriculum, which covers local, national and international topics.
+This love of history begins in Reception with our youngest children, where it is mainly explored through 'Understanding the World', where the children think about now and then, starting with what is known and understood and working back in time from this.

 Attention is given to ensuring that children understand how events in the past have influenced our lives today.
 We also feel that developing children’s skills of enquiry is important so that they are able to ask not just what happened in history, but also to ask and discover why.